 When I was a full time traveler, a contemporary nomad, I was unable to express my artful skills other than, as it turned out, embroidery.
 I tried crayons and aquarel but it did not suit me.

 My first embroidered piece of fabric was none other than simply that: a piece of fabric.
-I could hang it to the wall, commented a Bolivian restaurant owner, but I don’t have walls in a tent nor did I want to make a house my home for very long (until perhaps a point in the future – which did happen, about 5 years later).
+‘You can hang it to the wall,’ commented a Bolivian restaurant owner.
+But I don’t have walls in a tent nor did I want to make a house my home for very long (until perhaps a point in the future – which did happen, about 5 years later).
 What other thing could I do with a piece of fabric than stitching it to a pouch?

 A pouch; an old-fashioned wallet, as I saw in India, or a safety pocket, an enclosed space to store precious items.
 Being it keys to your safety box, your house or your stash of tabacco, it is stored away neatly and quick to locate, like the pocket in your trousers.